lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 {{ $upper_limit := (sub $paginator.TotalPages $adjacent_links) }}
 {{< /highlight >}}

-Much like <code>if</code> statements, arithmetic in Hugo is unituitive and takes some getting used to.
+Much like <code>if</code> statements, Hugo arithmetic is unituitive and takes some getting used to.
 I usually write an HTML comment above each line in more traditional terms as a gift to my future self.

 Next, within our <code>{{ range $paginator.Pagers }}</code> loop, we'll use Hugo's [scratchpad](https://gohugo.io/functions/scratch/) to store a boolean page number flag.
-This will be used to show / hide page numbers.
-It will be set to false by default.
+This will be used to show / hide page numbers and it will be set to false by default (i.e. hidden).

 {{< highlight html >}}
 {{ range $paginator.Pagers }}